ankitaduttagupta/ankitaduttagupta/README.md

 **Talking about Personal Stuffs:**

-- Student of Grey Atom School of Data Science, Mumbai since October -2019
+👨 Student of Grey Atom School of Data Science, Mumbai since October -2019

-- 👨🏽‍💻 I have a keen interest to work on Advanced chatbot processing and optimisation with NLP;
+💻 I have a keen interest to work on Advanced chatbot processing and optimisation with NLP;

-- 🌱 I’m currently learning Deeplearning and C++;
+🌱 I’m currently learning Deeplearning and C++

-- 🤔 I’m looking for help with Data Structures and Algorithms 😭;
+🤔 I’m looking for help with Data Structures and Algorithms 😭

-- 💬 Ask me about anything, I am happy to help;
+💬 Ask me about anything, I am happy to help

-**I would llike to rate my technical skills with following numerals**
+**I would like to rate my technical skills with following numerals**
 - Python , Jupyter - 7
 - Machine Learning - 7
 - Natural Language Processing - 5